vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 </script>
 ```

 The next step is making a payment.
-Each package with a payment provider might use a slightly different approach, but below we described the two most common.
+Each package with a payment provider might use a slightly different approach, but below you described the two most common.

 ### SDK takes the full control

-If the payment provider's SDK handles the whole payment and we can only provide our own callbacks for certain events.
-We want to make an order in `beforePay` async hook.
+If the payment provider's SDK handles the whole payment and you can only provide your own callbacks for certain events.
+You want to make an order in `beforePay` async hook.
 ```vue
 <template>
   <div>